Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 In the next step, we need to decide what service needs to be used.

-For Microsoft, you could think to select (17) Microsoft OneDrive.
+For Microsoft, you will need to select Microsoft OneDrive.
 This is the one when you need to backup the User OneDrive folder.
 It will also require an authentication token (not a password), this is why we will need to do this with a graphic environment on Raspberry OS.

 First thing first.